Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_identity_and_access_management/guide.en-gb.md

 #### Overview
 By default, all resources (buckets, objects) and sub-resources (lifecycle configuration, webite configuration, ...etc) are private in Object Storage.
 Only the resource owner, i.e the user account that creates it, has full control.

 Access to private resources can be granted via access policies.
 Access policies can be categorized broadly into 2 types :
 - user based: access policies attached to a specific user are called user policies.
 A user policy is evaluated using Object Storage IAM permissions and applies only to the specific user it is attached to.
 - resource based : bucket policies and ACLs are policies that are attached directly to specific resources

-Access policies attached to a specific user are called user policies.
-A user policy is evaluated using Object Storage IAM permissions and applies only to the specific user it is attached to.

 > [!primary]
 >